 Best Short-Term Investments

 So what are some relatively safe places to park your money if you need it back within a year, without losing value to inflation?
-Here are nine options for short-term investments, in ascending order of risk.
+Here are 10 short-term investment options, in ascending order of risk.

 1. High-Yield Savings